 Motivated by outrage that his wife had to use old rags during menstruation because she couldn’t afford sanitary pads, India’s ‘pad man’ Arunachalam Muruganantham, decided to create an effective and affordable pad for the women of his country.
 Spurred by the famous gang rape of 2012, West Bengal brothers Ravi, Nishi and Rishi Kant founded the charity 'Shakti Vahini' with the message that violence against women can only end when men are actively involved.
 Driven by a belief in fighting for gender equality in India, hundreds of men joined their friends, mothers and sisters in marching across 30 cities as part of the ‘I Will Go Out’ campaign on January 21st, 2017.

-1. Stop perpetuating gender stereotypes and oppressive gender norms in your everyday lives.
+1. Recognise the gender-based stereotypes and oppressive gender norms that you come across in your every day lives, and actively try to stop perpetuating them yourself.
 2. Challenge gender-based mistreatment of women in all spheres of society: at home, in your community and in the workplace.
 3. Participate in sharing gender-sensitive education and educating others on gender issues.
-4. Engage in movements that are fighting to change Indian law and attain equal access to education, healthcare etc. 5.
-Support charities who help disadvantaged women.
+4. Research and engage in local movements that are fighting to change Indian law and attain equal access to education, healthcare and opportunities for woman.
+5. Support charities who help disadvantaged women in your area.
+For many women, these charities are the only source of help.